 Cohen Milstein offers an innovative Ethics and Fiduciary Counseling practice that provides guidance on fiduciary responsibility, ethical duties, governance, compliance issues and related organizational mandates.
 The practice also develops and implements customized ethics and fiduciary training programs, and assists in conducting internal investigations and with the structuring of the resulting recommendations.

 Cohen Milstein’s Ethics and Fiduciary Counseling practice is led by Suzanne M. Dugan, former Special Counsel for Ethics to the New York State Comptroller, and previously General Counsel and Acting Executive Director for the New York State Ethics Commission.
-The practice is advised by Luke Bierman, formerly the General Counsel to the New York State Comptroller and now Associate Dean and Professor of Law at Northeastern University School of Law and Of Counsel at Cohen Milstein.
+The practice is advised by Luke Bierman, formerly the General Counsel to the New York State Comptroller and now Dean and Professor of Law at Elon University School of Law in Greensboro, North Carolina and Of Counsel at Cohen Milstein.

 Notably, Ms. Dugan and Mr. Bierman’s expertise includes providing counsel to the sole trustee of the New York State Common Retirement Fund during a critical period of reform.
 Their unparalleled experience provides the Ethics and Fiduciary Counseling practice with the broad perspective of a regulator, the understanding of an in-house counsel, and the expertise of an academic on fiduciary, ethics and governance issues.